What is muscle soreness?

 You should rest easy in knowing that likely you’re doing the right thing to speed up your recovery if you in fact feel better.
 According to Bahnert, Norton & Lock in 2013 Journal of Science and Medicine in Sport, most forms of recovery had perceptual improvements in recovery but little physiologic change.

 Save yourself time and money.
 Rest, ice, compress.
 Do whatever feels good because if it does just that, you’re recovering!

 About the author:

 Dr. Sarah Cash Crawford, PT, DPT, COMT, CMTPT, is a physical therapist and certified myofasical trigger point therapist through Myopain Seminars ®, the only certifying body of Trigger Point Dry Needling in the US.
 Dr. Crawford trained under Jan Dommerholt, PT and founder of Myopain Seminars ®, who worked directly under Drs.
-Travell and Simmons in his pursuit to bring dry needling to the U.S. Dr. Crawford has been performing Trigger Point Dry Needling the Cincinnati area for over six years and was the first CMTPT in the state of Ohio.
-She has been a practicing physical therapy for eight years.
-With a background in neurologic rehabilitation, manual therapy and a specialty in treating chronic pain, Dr. Crawford began studying dry needling to further expand her treatment options to help patients overcome the influence of myofascial restriction.
-Dr. Crawford is the founder of the Anchor Wellness Center & Anchor Wellness, Inc., an integrative health practice that specializes in physical therapy, pilates and health coaching.
+Travell and Simmons in his pursuit to bring dry needling to the U.S. Dr. Crawford has been performing Trigger Point Dry Needling in the Cincinnati area for over six years and was the first CMTPT in the state of Ohio.
+She has been practicing physical therapy for eight years.
+With a background in neurologic rehabilitation, manual therapy, and a specialty in treating chronic pain, Dr. Crawford began studying dry needling to further expand her treatment options to help patients overcome the influence of myofascial restriction.
+Dr. Crawford is the founder of the Anchor Wellness Center & Anchor Wellness, Inc., an integrative health practice that specializes in physical therapy, pilates, and health coaching.